 Back in 2018, I spent a perfectly lovely 24 hours in Lüneburg, Germany.
 I’ll admit that I didn’t know much about the city prior to travelling there.
 I’d actually been inspired to visit Lüneburg after seeing some pictures on Instagram.
-The Medieval Old Town was impressive, full of Gothic brown brick and red roofed houses and narrow streets perfect for wandering and taking photos.
+The Medieval Old Town was impressive, full of Gothic brown brick and red roofed houses, as well as narrow streets perfect for wandering and taking photos.
 Seeing that it wasn’t far from Berlin, I quickly booked a trip.

 This North German Hanseatic city is wedged between Hamburg and Hannover.
-With a population of 73,000 people, this city in Germany, not often mentioned in travel blogs and magazines, is place that deserves a visit.
+With a population of 73,000 people, this city in Germany a destination worth visiting.
 While there are plenty of things to do there like climb the water tower for a spectacular view over the city or saunter through Old Town to feel as if you’ve entered a fairy tale, there’s also one weird and offbeat thing to do – and that’s visit the German Salt Museum.

 The German Salt Museum in Lüneburg

-Whenever I visit somewhere new, I purposely seek out weird and offbeat things to do like Libreria Acqua Alta in Venice or the Pharmacy Museum in Krakow.
-When I saw that there was a salt museum in Lüneburg, I wasn’t sure it would actually be interesting, but it certainly seemed quirky enough that it was worth checking out.
-After all, visiting the Wieliczka Salt Mine in Poland years before had been a ton of fun!
+Whenever I travel to a new place, I purposely seek out weird and offbeat things to do, like visiting Libreria Acqua Alta in Venice or the Pharmacy Museum in Krakow.
+When I saw there was a salt museum in Lüneburg, I wasn’t sure it would actually be interesting, but it certainly seemed quirky enough that it was worth checking out.
+After all, visiting the Wieliczka Salt Mine in Poland years before had been a ton of fun.

 Recommended reading: If you’re looking for things to do in Lüneburg, read this article from Culture Trip – The 10 Best Things to Things to See and Do in Lüneburg, Germany or this one from Following the Wanderlust, The Little Town of Lüneburg: Hamburg’s Best Day Trip.